 How much do I have to pay for dental crowns?

 The price of dental crowns depends on the type chosen by the patient.
-For example, an all-ceramic crown costs more than a metal crown.
+For example, an all-ceramic dental cap costs more than a metal crown.
 However, to make it an even more affordable option patients can also choose to pay the price in EMIs at Clove Dental clinics.

 Dental Crowns cost at Clove Dental

-Our general-purpose PFM Crowns begin at Rs.
+Our general-purpose PFM dental crown cost begins at Rs.
 4,390.
-The PFM Crowns for tooth implant purpose starts at Rs.
+The PFM teeth cap price for tooth implant purposes starts at Rs.
 7,790.
 For those who prefer Metal-free crowns, our Zirconia options start at Rs.
 8,890, and those tailored for Dental implants are Rs.
 10,800.
-Depending on the type of crown you choose, our Dentists, Endodontists, and Prosthodontists aim to restore both the look and function of your teeth.
+Depending on the type of dental cap you choose, our Dentists, Endodontists, and Prosthodontists aim to restore both the look and function of your teeth.

 Metal Crown